martianying/Pyspy/README.md

 # pyAnalysis
-python and C++ code for analyzing simulation results obtained from Phantom.
+python and C++ code for analyzing simulation results obtained in Phantom.

 Still in progress.